openframeworks/ofBook/chapters/project_joel/unabridged.md

 paulf london Posts: 22
 Re: Weird codeblocks 007 build errors
 Reply #5 on: April 05, 2012, 02:12:39 PM
-in testApp.h having #include "ofxOpenCv.h" at the top of my include list solved the issue for me
+in ofApp.h having #include "ofxOpenCv.h" at the top of my include list solved the issue for me

 Crazy...
 OK. got that working, but way too slow...